 Today, I'm gonna share with you a lot of my own blogging experience.
 Despite all the hours and learning curve I've put in my first 6 months of blogging, a lot of mistakes were made on the way.

 So, if you're at the start of your blogging adventure, you may want to give this article a profound read.
-Hopefully, it would save you tons of time and frustration.
+Hopefully, it would you tons of time and frustration.

 This post may contain affiliate links.
 See my disclosure here.

 Quite frankly, if you ask 10 experienced bloggers for advice, you'll receive 10 different responses.
 And that shouldn't be surprising.